 - Keywords – years ago, Google gave much more weight to this code.
 Unfortunately, site developers & marketers used this code against them & started to “cram” this field with huge lists of common keywords in the hope of attracting more traffic.
 You can still use this field today, just realise Google doesn’t look at it too seriously 🙂

-If you’re using WordPress, I use & recommend the awesome WordPress SEO by Yoast.
+If you’re on WordPress, I use & recommend the awesome WordPress SEO by Yoast.
 With this powerful tool you can easily setup your meta tags & customise them for each page.

 Onpage SEO for Images